-The bill amends Section 61-3A-3 of the New Mexico Nursing Practice Act to provide additional protections for nurses who invoke safe harbor.
-It clarifies the conditions under which a nurse may invoke safe harbor, including situations where the nurse believes they lack the necessary skills to provide safe care or questions the medical reasonableness of a provider's order.
+The bill amends Section 61-3A-3 of the New Mexico Nursing Practice Act to enhance protections for nurses who invoke safe harbor.
+It clarifies the conditions under which a nurse can invoke safe harbor, including situations where the nurse believes they lack the necessary skills to provide safe care or questions the medical reasonableness of a provider's order.
 The bill also establishes a process for invoking safe harbor, which includes notifying supervisors, documenting the invocation, and conducting a post-occurrence review involving other nursing staff.

 Statutes affected: introduced version: 61-3A-3